June 14th is International Bath Day and Pop Goes The Weasel Day.

 Did you know that on this day in 1940, Auschwitz concentration camp started operation?
 The first arrivals were 728 Polish prisoners.

-Keep reading for more facts about June 14
+Keep reading for more interesting facts about June 14th in history!

 Edward Snowden was charged for spying and stealing “government property”.